Do you want a better relationship with your partner?

 They have their own set of beliefs, values, and morals.

-Sometimes the two are not the same, and the couple must find a common or mid-ground with which they can live.
+Sometimes the two are different, and the couple must find a common or mid-ground where they can live.

 Do not have unrealistic expectations for your partner.

-We all have a “perfect” image in our minds of a partnership, and usually, it is pretty far from reality.
+We all have a “perfect” image of a partnership, and it is usually pretty far from reality.

 Adjust your expectations to be realistic and fair.